jacobshorterivey/FinalProject/README.md

 #### Shelter Profile Page

 From the shelter's profile page, they can update the shelter's information.
 Additionally, the shelter control panel is here.
-Here, the manager of the shelter profile can search for fosters and volunteers, as well as add, update and delete pets from the shelter.
+This control panel is where the manager of the shelter profile can search for fosters and volunteers, as well as add, update, and delete pets from the shelter.

 <img src="images/shelterProfile.png" width="700">

 #### Searching for Fosters or Volunteers

 A shelter manager can find fosters and volunteers by using the buttons in the control panel.
-If a foster's/volunteer's card is clicked, then a modal pops up, giving a brief summary of that user's profile.
-The user can be contacted by the shelter via a contact box in the modal.
+If a foster's/volunteer's card is clicked, a modal pops up, giving a brief summary of that user's profile.
+The user can be contacted by the shelter manager via a contact box in the modal.

 *These are the foster search results:*
 <img src="images/fosterSearch1.png" width="700">